Posted on behalf of Phillips Law Group on Jul 01, 2010 in Auto Accidents

 Finally, the family of someone who has been killed in an Arizona trucking accident needs to understand what sort of damages can be pursued.
 Once again, this question will largely be answered by the facts of the case, but potential damages could be awarded for funeral, burial and medical expenses, lost income and loss of companionship if the claim is successful.
 Placing a value on these damages also requires experience and legal knowledge, and an Arizona trucking accident lawyer will have an intimate understanding of how to put this portion of a case together.

 Ultimately, everyone who is killed in an Arizona trucking accident deserves to have his or her voice be heard in court.
-If you have lost someone under these circumstances, contact the Phoenix trucking accident lawyers at Phillips Law Group today to schedule a free initial consultation.
+If you have lost someone under these circumstances, contact an experienced personal injury attorney at Phillips Law Group today to schedule a free initial consultation.